-A simple and effective way to make your data accessible is to store it in a repository.
-A repository is a storage facility (sometimes also a storage and curation facility) where users can upload and download their data, make it accessible and discoverable, all in an effort to fulfill grant requirements and/or support the free sharing of scholarly knowledge.
+A simple and effective way to share your research materials is to publish them in a repository.
+A repository is a storage facility (often also a preservation and curation facility) where users can upload and download their data, make it accessible and discoverable, all in an effort to fulfill grant requirements and/or support the free sharing of scholarly knowledge.
 Materials that are deposited into a repository should be:

 Persistent (not likely to be modified)

-Searchable and browsable
+Searchable and browesable

 Retrieved or downloaded easily